open-telemetry/opentelemetry-specification/specification/logs/events/semantic_conventions/browser.md

 **Event name**:`resource_timing`

+This event describes the timing metrics as provided by `PerformanceResourceTiming` Performance API.
+These metrics are related to fetching a resource, such as XMLHttpRequest, Fetch, sendBeacon APIs, SVG, image or script.

 | Key  | Type | Description  | Examples  | Requirement Level |
 |---|---|---|---|---|
 |fetchStart | long | || Recommended |